 This is where buyer personas and the buyer’s journey collide 🔥

-To create outstanding content, it needs to align with the questions, objectives and perspective of each buyer persona at each individual stage within the buyer’s journey.
+To create outstanding content, it needs to align with the questions, objectives and perspectives of each buyer persona at each individual stage within the buyer’s journey.
 For example:

 Why you need Buyer Personas and the Buyer’s Journey